yc2prime/HttpInteract/README.md

 Introducton
 --------------------
-Request manager is a single instance object that manager all the requests and responses.
+Request manager is a singleton that manages all the requests and responses.

 Examples